Overview

 Northwest Side

 The impact on the northwest side of Milwaukee is ten times that of downtown with over 150,000 vehicles crossing rail tracks each day.
-We estimate the cost of blocked crossings in this part of town to be approaching $30M per year.
+We estimate the cost of occupied crossings in this part of town to be approaching $30M per year.

 FIGURE 5: Average Daily Traffic at high priority crossings.
 Over 150,000 vehicles transverse rail crossings in the north west part of the City of Milwaukee.